WHO WE ARE

 WHY OUR WORK MATTERS

-- Barriers to education: Children, and particularly girls, lose valuable learning time or drop out of school completely due to inadequate safe water and sanitation provision at home and in school.
-Moreover, healthy children have a better chance of achieving their potential in education.
+- Barriers to education: Children lose learning time or drop out of school completely due to inadequate safe water and sanitation provision at home and in school.

 WHAT WE DO